-Whether isolator or clean room based working areas, if were talking about both sterile and hazardous sterile preparations we recognize the first source of contamination and exposure risk.
+Whether isolator or clean room based working areas, if were talking about both sterile and hazardous sterile preparations we recognize the first source of contamination and risk of Exposure to Hazardous Materials.

 The first known, is actually outside of the clean room and is the pre-cleaning station.